MewsSystems/gitbook-distributor-guide/distributor-api-v1/use-cases/how-to-support-payment-cards-in-booking-engine-application.md

-# How to support payment cards in booking engine client application
+# How to support payment cards in booking engine application

 When creating a reservation it is possible to attach a payment card to the reservation.